wks/homepage-source/blog/_drafts/2023-02-20-ruby-immix.md

 Ruby programmers don't need to worry about freeing their objects because the garbage collector takes care of reclaiming unused objects.

-If you instantiate classes written in Ruby, the CRuby runtime knows where instance variables are held, and the GC can traverse from the object to its children.
+If you instantiate classes implemented in the Ruby language, the object layout will be the well-known `struct RObject`.
+CRuby knows where it holds instance variables, and the GC can follow those reference fields to traverse the object graph.

 <small>*(I bet you don't know that CRuby sometimes stores instance variables in
 a global hash table outside the object.
 It's called a "GLOBAL Instance Variable